HaenggiYannick/Python-Markowitz-Model/README.md

 opti_vol= np.sqrt(np.dot(opti_w.T,np.dot(sigma,opti_w)))
 ```

-Because we use the np.linspace() function, which returns evenly spaced numbers over a specified interval, we quickly calculate the minimal and maximal expected log return to work with the appropriate interval to allow for a nice plot in a next step.
+Because we use the np.linspace() function, which returns evenly spaced numbers over a specified interval, we quickly calculate the minimal and maximal expected log return.
+Doing so allows us to work with the appropriate interval to allow for a nice plot in a next step.
 ```
 minExpectedLogReturn = min(expectedLogReturn)
 maxExpectedLogReturn = max(expectedLogReturn)
 ```

 In this step, we can obtain the Efficient Markowitz Frontier (which is located on the boundary of the above scatterplot).
-For each return (each horizontal line) we plot, we identify the best volatility and then plot the frontier.
-To do so we use multiple functions which are explained in the comments:
+For each return we plot (each horizontal line), we identify the best volatility and then plot the frontier.
+To do so we use multiple functions which are explained in the comments in the code:
 ```
 returns = np.linspace(minExpectedLogReturn,maxExpectedLogReturn,100)